JackHowa/reactholiday22/LEARNING-NOTES.md

 > ✅ May use async / await with server-only data sources such as databases, internal (micro)services, filesystems, etc.
 > ✅ May render other Server Components, native elements (div, span, etc), or Client Components.
 > Server Hooks/Utilities: Developers may also create custom hooks or utility libraries that are designed for the server.
 All of the rules for Server Components apply.
 For example, one use-case for server hooks is to provide helpers for accessing server-side data sources.

+# Day 4

+Looks like handling the head of the page has been considered.
+Definitely wish this existed at previous jobs.

+Can construct the header on the server-side via a `head.jsx` file.

+The `head.jsx` is relative to the directory with the `page.jsx` file.

+Good to keep in mind:

+> head.js should return a React fragment component and not a wrapping <head> tag.
+> head.js should only return to the following tags: <title>, <meta>, <link> (with the precedence attribute) or <script> (with the async attribute).
+Learn more about the supported head tags

+It's helpful that there's shared info: https://beta.nextjs.org/docs/api-reference/file-conventions/head#sharing-tags-across-multiple-routes

+> Nested head.js files do not inherit or merge tags from head.js files higher up in the tree.
+This means, if a tag is not returned in the currently selected head.js file, it will not be rendered in the document's <head> element.